 The Chairman of the Company has a primary responsibility to lead the Board and promote the interests of the Company, both internally and in the broader business context.
-A key part of the Chairman's role is to develop a cohesive Board which operates effectively in protecting shareholders' interests and maintaining strong relationships with the CEO and his Executive team.
+A key part of the Chairman's role is to develop a cohesive Board which operates effectively in protecting shareholders' interests and maintaining strong relationships with the CEO and the executive team.

-Mr Andrew Forrest, the founder of Fortescue, was appointed to the role of Non-Executive Chairman by the Board in August 2011.
-Mr Forrest, whilst being a Non-Executive Director, is not an independent director due to his previous role as CEO and his significant shareholding in the company.
+Mr Andrew Forrest AO, the founder of Fortescue, was appointed to the role of non-executive Chairman by the Board in August 2011.
+Mr Forrest, whilst being a non-executive Director, is not an independent director due to his previous role as CEO and his significant shareholding in the Company.